BCom Industrial Sickness Notes Study Material

 MEANING OF INDUSTRIAL SICKNESS

 To clarify the meaning of “Sickness” in industrial units, we may refer to the Sick Industrial Companies (Special Provision) Act.
 1985.
-In this Act, a sick industrial company defined as under: “An industrial company (being a company registered for not less than seven years) which has at the end of any financial year accumulated losses equal to or exceeding its entire net-worth and has also suffered cash losses in such financial year and the financial year immediately preceding such financial year.”
+In this Act, a sick industrial company is defined as: “An industrial company (being a company registered for not less than seven years) which has at the end of any financial year accumulated losses equal to or exceeding its entire net-worth and has also suffered cash losses in the such financial year and the financial year immediately preceding such financial year.”

 DEFINITIONS OF INDUSTRIAL SICKNESS

-Industrial sickness has defined differently by individuals and even by institutions:
+Industrial sickness has been defined differently by individuals and even by institutions:

-“A sick unit is that which has incurred a cash loss for one year and is likely to continue incurring losses for the current year as well as the following year and the unit has an imbalance in its financial structure, such as current ratio is less than 1:1 and there is a worsening trend in debt equity ratio.” -Reserve Bank of India
+“A sick unit is that which has incurred a cash loss for one year and is likely to continue incurring losses for the current year as well as the following year and the unit has an imbalance in its financial structure, such as the current ratio is less than 1:1 and there is a worsening trend in debt-equity ratio.” -Reserve Bank of India

 “To a layman, a sick unit is one which is not healthy.
-To an investor it is one which skips dividends.
-To an industrialist, it is a unit which is making losses and tottering on the brink of closure.
+To an investor, it is one that skips dividends.
+To an industrialist, it is a unit that is making losses and tottering on the brink of closure.
 To a banker, it is a unit which has incurred cash losses in the previous year and is likely to repeat the performance in the current and the following years.” -Mr. V. N. Nadkarni

 The Companies (Second Amendment) Act, 2002 defines a sick company as one: